S-75 Dvina: Radar

 The S-75 typically uses the P-12 early warning radar (also known by its NATO codename, "Spoon Rest"), which has a range of about 275 km.
-The P-12 provides early detection of incoming aircraft, which are then handed off to the acquisition Fan Song radar.
-These radars, having a range of about 65 km, are used to refine the location, altitude, and speed of the hostile aircraft.
-The Fan Song system consists of two antennas operating on different frequencies, one providing elevation (altitude) information and the other azimuth (bearing) information.
-Regimental headquarters also include a Spoon Rest, as well as a Flat Face long-range C-band radar and Side Net height-finder.
-Information from these radars is sent from the regiment down to the battalion Spoon Rest operators to allow them to coordinate their searches.
-Earlier S-75 versions used a targeting radar known as Knife Rest, which was replaced in Soviet use, but can still be found in older installations.
+The P-12 provides early detection of incoming aircraft, which are then handed off to the acquisition radars at the missile sites.
+Regimental headquarters also include a P-12, as well as a P-15 long-range C-band radar and PRV-11 height-finder.
+Information from these radars is sent from the regiment down to the battalion P-12 operators to allow them to coordinate their searches.
+The earliest S-75 installations used a P-10 radar in place of the P-12, which was replaced in Soviet use but can still be found in older installations.